 Almost all tile uses grout, whether it's ceramic, porcelain, stone or glass.
-Grout is a viscous liquid material that fills the gaps between tiles (called grout joints) and then hardens to complete the tough, water-resistant surface you expect from tile.
-Once you've gone through the often agonizing process of selecting just the right tile, the next step is choosing a grout.
-Fortunately, grout comes in only a few different types and nowhere near as many colors as tile.
+Tile grout is a viscous liquid material that fills the gaps between tiles (called grout joints) and then hardens to complete the tough, water-resistant surface you expect from tile.
+Once you've gone through the often agonizing process of selecting just the right wall or floor tile, the next step is choosing a grout.
+Fortunately, tile grout comes in only a few different types and nowhere near as many colors as tile.

-Standard grout is preferred by DIYers (and many tile professionals) because it is relatively inexpensive and easy to work with.
-The primary drawback to standard grout is that it is porous and susceptible to stains if it is not sealed after installation and every few years thereafter.
+Standard grouting is preferred by DIYers (and many tile professionals) because it is relatively inexpensive and easy to work with.
+The primary drawback to standard grout is that it is porous and susceptible to stains if a sealant is not added after installation and every few years thereafter.

 Premixed Acrylic Grout

 Premixed grout is sold in sealed plastic tubs and is ready to apply right out of the container.
-You do not mix it with water or other liquids.
-Premixed grout is unsanded and does not contain cement.
+You do not mix it with clean water or other liquids.
+Premixed grout is an unsanded grout and does not contain cement.
 It cures through drying rather than chemical reaction.
 This means that you can cover the tub when you're done and store any unused grout for use later (often up to a year).
-In addition to convenience, another main benefit of premixed grout is that it doesn't need to be sealed because it's not gritty and porous like standard grout.
+In addition to convenience, another main benefit of this grout type is that it doesn't need to be sealed because it's not gritty and porous like standard grout.

 On the flip side, if you like the natural look and grittiness of cement-based grout, you might not go for the plasticky aesthetic of premixed grout.
 It also isn't suitable for steam showers or extreme high-traffic areas, like commercial kitchens—although some busy home kitchens might qualify.

-Like standard grout, epoxy grout comes in sanded and unsanded formulas.
-But it is not made with cement as a binder.
+Like standard grout, epoxy grout comes in sanded grout and unsanded grout formulas.
+However, it is not made with cement as a binder.
 Epoxy grout is made with epoxy resins and a filler powder.
-And instead of mixing the grout powder with water, you mix it with a liquid hardener.
+And instead of mixing the grout powder with clean water, you mix it with a liquid hardener.
 The result is an extremely hard, durable grout that is much more water-resistant and stain-resistant than standard cement-based grouts and does not require sealing.

 Epoxy grout can be several times more expensive than standard grout and has a well-earned reputation of being harder to work with.
 However, newer formulas are changing that perception to some degree, offering longer working times and easier cleanup than traditional versions.